-Our offices, adjacent to Inova Loudoun and StoneSprings Hospitals, are equipped for minor procedures and excisions in the office.
+Our office, adjacent to StoneSprings Hospital, is equipped for minor procedures and excisions in the office.
 These procedures include:

 - Excision skin lesions, suspicious moles, skin cancers

 - Drainage of skin abscess, cyst infections and direction of follow up wound care